penrose/penrose/packages/examples/src/triangle-mesh-3d/README.md

 - 2D projections of triangle have reasonable angles in screen space
 - their shadows project onto the ground plane (enforced via a 2D polygon inclusion constraint)

-Future development on Penrose should make such examples easier, by introducing native `vec3` (and `vec4`) types, akin to [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language), as well as associated matrix types and convenience functions (e.g., building a nice modelview and/or projection matrix from intuitive parameters, a la standard libraries in the OpenGL ecosystem, like [glm](https://github.com/g-truc/glm)).
+Future development on Penrose should make such examples easier, by better support for `vec3` (and `vec4`) types, akin to [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language), as well as associated matrix types and convenience functions (e.g., building a nice modelview and/or projection matrix from intuitive parameters, a la standard libraries in the OpenGL ecosystem, like [glm](https://github.com/g-truc/glm)).